 It is possible to install this type of partition to the right of the driver, so long as it permits high visibility on the right side.
 Drivers must also be able to quickly open or remove the partition in order to see better or to escape an emergency situation.
 However, drivers are not required to open the partition at each stop if they can see well enough.

-For more information on the types of material that can be used, see section 1 of the safety tips with regard to the installation of these protective barriers (PDF, 536.5 ko)This file does not meet Web accessibility standards. (link in French only).
+For more information on the types of material that can be used, see section 1 of the French language guide on safety tips with regard to the installation of these protective barriers (PDF, 536.5 ko)This file does not meet the Web accessibility standard..